 5 pm Hosted at Spaces VR – Public Reception / Artist Talks

 This event is for all ages / donations to CVAG gratefully accepted.

 Virtual Reality – CVAG facebook album

 CVAG’s creative residency program provides extended research and site-specific production opportunities for deepening artistic practice and fostering meaningful relationships between artists and local community.

-Spaces VR approached the Comox Valley Art Gallery to offer creative residencies for artists who have little or no experience in this medium.
-Currently, five artists: Angela Bedard, Cassidy Gehmlich, Clive Powsey, Emma Heitzmann, and Roxane Fortin are engaged in new projects on site at Spaces VR.
+Spaces VR approached the Comox Valley Art Gallery to sponsor a residency for artists who have little or no experience in virtual reality programs as a art making medium.
+Five artists: Angela Bedard, Cassidy Gehmlich, Clive Powsey, Emma Heitzmann, and Roxane Fortin have been invited to engage in creative explorations on site at Spaces VR and at a Spaces VR pod on site at CVAG.
 Matt Adamson, owner of Spaces VR, believes that “virtual reality offers limitless potential for expression, but this is difficult to grasp without experiencing it firsthand.”
-The VR creative research is featured as part of the Constant Change thematic program.